Maheer96/BaseScript/content/About Us.md

 ## What Does the Future Look Like?

 As we continue to grow, we plan to expand our database to include more programming languages and resources.
-Currently, our platform specializes in the fundamentals of JavaScript and its prominent frameworks.
-As our individual developers (just a few of us for now :p) expand their knowledge, our goal is to document each step of the way here on BaseScript.
+Currently, our platform specializes in the fundamentals of JavaScript and C. As our individual developers (just a few of us for now :p) expand their knowledge, our goal is to document each step of the way here on BaseScript.

 ## Why?